seunboy1/Github-actions-sample/README.md

 # Github-actions-sample
 This is a simple project that uses github actions to create a CI/CD pipeline.
+The

-It contains a simple flask application thats is deployed on heroku using github actions.
+It contains dependency installation stage, unitesting stage and then deployment of a simple flask application to heroku.
+All of which is done with the help of github actions.